 - Gather evidence to determine whether it is appropriate to continue to defend the matter, or;

 - Make a No Bill application to the Director of Public Prosecutions.

 If you are charged with a matter that is strictly indictable or a table 1 offence (or if you do not know what that means!) then you should seek immediate advice about whether application should be made for a committal hearing.

 There is no right to have a committal hearing – application must be made that satisfies the legislative requirements applicable.

-Contact our criminal law experts 24/7 for advice about the best way to proceed.
+Contact us 24/7 for advice about the best way to proceed.

 We attend Courts all over NSW.
 We also accept legal aid assignments for criminal trial matters.
 Even if your matter is in a country or rural location, having one of our experts appear for you could make the difference to the outcome.
 You may also want a defence lawyer who is not part of your local community to look after your matter.